 \subsection{Colour-morphology bimodality}

 The colour bimodality of galaxy populations \citep{Strateva-2001-color-bimodality, Baldry-2004-color-bimodality} shows a clear correlation between colour and morphology: early-type galaxies are predominantly red, whereas later types are mostly blue.
 However, further investigation by \cite{Quilley-2022-bimodality}, locating all the morphological types in the colour--mass diagram, showed that this connection goes beyond a simple bimodality, with the Hubble sequence monotonously spanning this plane.
 Figure\,\ref{fig:colour-n-bimod} shows the $(u-r)$ distribution with $\logten(n)$.
 This colour is obtained from the absolute magnitudes derived in these bands from the SED-fitting of \Euclid and external photometry (see \citealp{Q1-TP005}).
 A colour--concentration bimodality emerges, with blue galaxies having mostly $n\sim$\,1, typical of the exponential profiles of discs, whereas red galaxies display $n\sim$\,4, more indicative of an early-type morphology (elliptical or lenticular).
 This is in agreement with the previous analysis of \citet{Allen-2006-MGC-BD-decomp}, which first highlighted this 2D colour--concentration bimodality.
-We use \fg\ref{fig:colour-n-bimod} to define one sub-sample of late-type galaxies (LTG) and another of early-type galaxies (ETG).
-Following the criteria that ETGs and LTGs have respectively $(u-r)>(u-r)_{\rm lim}(n)$ and $(u-r)\leq(u-r)_{\rm lim}(n)$, where:
+We recall that, due to the chromaticity of the VIS PSF not being taken into account (see \sct\ref{sc:Methodo}), redder (bluer) galaxies tend to have underestimated (overestimated) $n$, so the colour-S\'ersic index bimodality should appear even more separated (but likely by a non-significant amount).
+We used \fg\ref{fig:colour-n-bimod} to define one sub-sample of late-type galaxies (LTGs) and another of early-type galaxies (ETGs), by following the criteria that ETGs and LTGs respectively have $(u-r)>(u-r)_{\rm lim}(n)$ and $(u-r)\leq(u-r)_{\rm lim}(n)$, where

-This limit is obtained by locating the two density peaks, finding the minimum point density across this segment, and similarly for parallel segments above and below it, and finally, fitting a straight line through these density minima.
-For the rest of the analysis, we will refer to ETG and LTG galaxies or sub-samples, based on this definition.
+We obtained this limit by locating the two density peaks, finding the minimum point density across this segment and similarly for parallel segments above and below it, and finally fitting a straight line through these density minima.
+For the rest of the analysis, we refer to ETG and LTG galaxies or sub-samples based on this definition.